 - Visit a physiotherapist.
 They will conduct an assessment to identify the source of your back pain, addressing your squatting technique and biomechanics.
 Following this a wide variety of treatment techniques will be used, alongside exercises to work on any issues identified in the assessment.

 If you think that Physio or Osteo can help you, then please don’t hesitate to get in touch.
 Click here to find your nearest Capital Physio clinic, where our team of experts are ready to help you with a personalised treatment programme.
 Any questions?
-Contact our friendly Holborn HQ by calling 033 0333 0435 or emailing email@example.com.
+Contact our friendly Holborn HQ by calling 033 0333 0435 or submit enquiry.
 You can also find us on Twitter, Facebook and Instagram.